twitu/genome-assembly/README.md

 _Kmers_ can be extended in left (backward) and right (forward) direction. **An extension is possible if a _kmer_ overlaps with only one other _kmer_ at `K-1` BP in a given direction**.
 A _kmer_ can be extended multiple times, it size changing each time as it grows.
 The purpose of this procedure is to efficiently extend all possible kmers that do not conflict or branch.
 This will reduce work being done in the branch resolution step.

 ### 2.1  Merging values of two extending _kmers_
-When two _kmers_ are found for extension, there strings and read id lists are merged.
+When two _kmers_ are found for an extension, there strings and read id lists are merged.
 The example demonstrates the results of a merging.

 ||||||||
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|